 It’s no secret that remote working is now becoming more and more common.

-Video conference apps, mobile text platforms, cloud file management, and the quickly evolving world of collaborative technology have enabled people to co-work efficiently from practically anywhere in the world.
+Video conference apps, time tracking software like Time Doctor, mobile text platforms, cloud file management, and the quickly evolving world of collaborative technology have enabled people to co-work efficiently from practically anywhere in the world.

 Reports and studies published by one software company in 2019 revealed that 60 percent of businesses already offer some level of remote working.
 The Bureau of Labor Statistics also released vital information that indicates over 70 percent of all divisions will offer remote work by 2028.